 The Whole Sick Crew for July with Hal worked in for 4 days.
 Athena is in my thoughts daily.
 Our dog is dead and I haven’t had a good cry about it yet but that’ll come soon enough.
 No more puppies but I have to wipe Zooey’s bum sometimes and I could do without that but since he’s taken to the Komboloi and I have too we’re on the same page.

 I don’t know.
 Boring stuff like Luke and I cleaning the back room (why we never use commercial floor cleaners?
 They’d do all this fast and to last for the rest of our life, I bet) and Hannah and Andrew mopping their love nest and brainstorming on how to better use the terrace and a slow day yesterday but a great one the day before.
 Had to buy a fan so Joel took the bus to Fira and ended up having to walk almost 3 km to the appliance store.
-For a week it was Hot like really hot, like no use taking a shower until after the sun has gone down hot.
+For a week it was Hot like really hot, like no use taking a rain shower until after the sun has gone down hot.
 Not many people walking around in the middle of the day.
 Boring stuff.